Rishi-Gupta2004/Projects-/monte-carlo-simulation/README.md

 ## What I Learned

 This project pushed me well beyond basic VBA.
-I stopped studying maths formally in year 10 and as a result my scope of learning in this avenue of knowledge was definently hindered.
+I stopped studying maths formally in year 10 and as a result my scope of learning in this avenue of knowledge was definitely hindered.

 This was a great task that represents a small portion of the work I've done to get back on track.